(lispkit record)

 <pred> is bound to a predicate that returns #t

-when given a value returned by the procedure bound to <constructor name> and #f
+when given a value returned by the procedure bound to <constructor name> or any constructor of a subtype.
+It returns #f

 for everything else.